nalivayev/florentine-abbot/README.md

 # Florentine Abbot

 Florentine Abbot is a project dedicated to the scanning and digital organization of home photo archives.

-It consists of tools to automate the scanning process and to organize the resulting files with proper metadata.
+> **⚠️ Project Status**: Currently, only the **Scan Batcher** utility is packaged and ready for use.
+Additional modules (`file_organizer`, `archive_keeper`) are in development and not yet fully tested or documented.

 ## Scanning (Scan Batcher)